Video Production Game Changer

-Here’s a quick hit list of some information I gathered while preparing for my Part 107 UMA Exam
+Here’s a quick hit list of some information I gathered while preparing for my Part 107 UMA Exam.
+It’s mostly links but pay attention as I’m sure my feedback will help you pass your test.

 This first resource is a massive PDF that will take a moment to load.
 I suggest downloading the whole thing.
-It’s ultimately 2018’s entire legend and from what I can see it’s the whole booklet they actually give you when you take the test.
+It’s ultimately 2018’s entire legend and from what I can see it’s very similar to the whole booklet they actually give you when you take the test.
+Yes, you have a booklet available while your on location taking the exam.
+Be sure to know how to read it and use it to your advantage.

 A great deal of the exam will cover sectional charts.
 Here’s a good resource for getting a good understanding of how they work.